 On 3 March 1923 His Excellency Archbishop Cattaneo, Apostolic Delegate, opened the new seminary before some ten thousand guests.
 He conveyed the personal blessing and congratulations of Pope Pius XI and asked the protection of Our Lady Help of Christians for the College.

+Seminarians were generally left alone to manage their sporting and social activities, but the student body was on close and friendly terms with the faculty.
+Seminarians often invited professors to organised student events, including concerts, debates and sporting clashes.
 In 1950 a small community of the Sisters of St. Joseph of Cluny were invited by the Episcopal Trustees to care for the domestic arrangements of the College at Werribee.
 They also served at Corpus Christi, Glen Waverly and Clayton, when these were later established.

 GROWTH & eXPANSION

 Although the Chirnside mansion was impressive, it was not large enough to accommodate the increasing number of Victorian seminarians.
 In 1925 work began on St Joseph’s Wing; by 1937 further extensions were necessary.